RifeLab/RifeLab.org/_members/walker-spivey.md

   twitter: Walker_675_
   github: wwspive
   linkedin: https://linkedin.com/in/walkerspivey675
 ---

-Walker recently completed his M.S. and is joining the lab as a Ph.D. student.
-His M.S. work consisted of studying the physiological and lipid-metabolism related responses to heat-stress in peanut (*Arachis hypogaea*).
-Walker brings a unique set of skills and knowledge to the lab which includes molecular biology techniques, management of greenhouse systems, plant pathology, & crop physiology.
+Walker's research focuses on improving the breeding pipeline for various crops including lima bean and maize.
+His MS research focused on styding the physiological and lipid-metabolism related responses to heat-stress in peanut (*Arachis hypogaea*), providing him with a broad skillset including molecular biology, management of greenhouse systems, plant pathology, and crop physiology.
-In the Rife lab, Walker will conduct research which focuses on improving the breeding pipeline for various crops including lima bean (*Phaseolus lunatus*), sorghum (*Sorghum bicolor*), and sweet corn (*Zea mays*).